emiliocolo/memory-stress-test/README.md

 # MEMORY STRESS TEST

 ## Description
-A Python script to reserve, simulate and stress system memory resources on Linux machines.

-This script reserves system resources using Linux Kernel cgroups:
+A Python script to reserve, simulate and stress system memory resources on Linux machines using Linux Kernel cgroups:
 ```
 https://en.wikipedia.org/wiki/Cgroups
 http://man7.org/linux/man-pages/man7/cgroups.7.html
 ```
-Exist a convenience python module called cgroups to simplify the operations of having to walk through and manipulate the /proc directory files directly.
+It uses a convenience python module called cgroups to simplify the operations of having to walk through and manipulate the /proc directory files directly.

-Printing memory stats and profiling with psutils and memory_profilers python packages.
+It Prints memory stats and profiling with psutils and memory_profilers python packages.

-and last but not least, memory allocation is simulated through a dummy buffer implemented as a python list.
+Last but not least simulates memory allocation through a dummy buffer implemented as a python list.

 ## Requirements
-Linux and basic Python installation, with included pip for install required modules.
+Linux and basic Python installation with included pip for install required modules.

 it works in local and virtual environments, tested over Python 2.7 and Python 3.6 branches.